gracco/sysadmin-interview-questions/README.md

   - HTTP (hypertext transport protocol) it's a protocol that defines how messages are formated and transmitted via web, and what actions webservers and browsers should take in response of various commands.

 * What is an HTTP proxy and how does it work?
-  - An HTTP proxy it's a service that forwards http connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the http proxy to access the website, the webserver from www.b.com will receive a http message from the proxy and will anwser as usual, but in the http HEADER from the message will be changed by the http proxy server who will add or change some headers like User-Agent, X-Forwarded-For, used a lot for companies who had to control their users Internet access.
+  - An HTTP proxy it's a service that forwards http connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the http proxy to access the website, the webserver from www.b.com will receive a http message from the proxy and will anwser as usual, but in the http HEADER from the message will be changed by the http proxy server who will add or change some headers like User-Agent, X-Forwarded-For, used a lot for companies who need to control their users Internet access.

 * Describe briefly how HTTPS works.
   - HTTPS uses the same HTTP protocol but creates a security layer(tunnel) using SSL/TLS, on top of it, this prevents anyone modify or see what's happening inside this tunnel and ensure the client it's communicating with the right server.
 The SSL handshake is established and after that all HTTP responses are send by.